krupasai1/Library-App/README.md

 # Features

--Today's Book: Enjoy a daily recommendation feature that suggests a Book of the Day based on your preferences.
+- Today's Book: Enjoy a daily recommendation feature that suggests a Book of the Day based on your preferences.
--Genre-wise Organization: Browse books conveniently arranged by genre, including romance, mystery, science fiction, historical fiction, and more.
+- Genre-wise Organization: Browse books conveniently arranged by genre, including romance, mystery, science fiction, historical fiction, and more.
--Show All Books: Easily navigate through the entire collection with a user-friendly horizontal scrolling view of all available books.
+- Show All Books: Easily navigate through the entire collection with a user-friendly horizontal scrolling view of all available books.
--Book Info Page: Dive deeper into each book with detailed information including summaries, author details, and genre classifications.
+- Book Info Page: Dive deeper into each book with detailed information including summaries, author details, and genre classifications.
--Beautiful UI: Experience an elegant and intuitive user interface designed to enhance your reading experience.
+- Beautiful UI: Experience an elegant and intuitive user interface designed to enhance your reading experience.

 # Screenshots
 <p align="center">